Zjoswaa/Wordle-Guesser/README.md

 If a Visual Studio Solution was made.
 Open `Guesser.sln` located in the `build` directory.
 Then build the project in Visual Studio.
 ### Linux
 In the root directory, run `cmake -S ./src/ -B ./build/`.
 This will generate the build files.
-Generally a Makefile.
+For example a Makefile.

-If a Makefile was made `cd ./build/ && make`.
+`cd ./build/ && "build command"`.
+For example if a Makefile was made `cd ./build/ && make`.
 Then `./Guesser` to run the program.
 > **_NOTE:_**  The Linux version can compile but does not work properly yet because of the `conio.h` library not being available for Linux.

 ---